• Cocktails

 Soda and Bitters variations

 While this simple recipe is delicious, this is a type of drink that has numerous variations.
-Just change up the type of bitters you use or pair it with a flavored soda water!
+Just change up the type of bitters you use or pair it with flavored soda water!

-Imbibe Magazine has a list of a delicious sounding Bitters and Soda combos.
+Imbibe Magazine has a list of a delicious-sounding Bitters and Soda combos.

 How many types of bitters are there